-A topographical map of Kent, 1 January 1769.
-The whole county was mapped at this time including towns, villages, churches, noblemen and gentlemen's seats, hills, rivers, cottages and 'everything remarkable in the county.'
-This section shows Gillingham, which at the time appears only to consist of Church Street and Gillingham Green.
+A topographical map of Kent, 1 The whole January 1769. county was mapped at this time villages, including towns. noblemen churches, and gentlemen's seats, hills, rivers. 'everything cottages and remarkable in the county.'
+This section shows Gillingham. which at the time appears only to consist of Church Street and Gillingham Green.

-A further photograph of these remarkable books can be seen on page 45.
+A further photograph of these remarkable books can be seen on page 47.